craigweston/casino-facebook_authenticator/README.md

         ...
 ```

-####User table with mapping table with account type
+####User table with mapping table and account type
 This configuration allows multiple account types to be stored in one table, with the specific type of account stored in the account_type_column.
-This allows multiple third party accounts to be stored in one table.

 By default the account type for this authenticator is *facebook*, however this can be overriden by providing an account_type value in the configuration.